Food Preservation, Canning Like Grandma!

 - Raw packing- You simply add the raw tomatoes or fruit to the jar.
-Add water or juice to cover food, press the food down into the juice to make sure they are covered.
-Then can use the water boiling method.
+Add water or juice to cover the food, and press the food down into the juice to make sure they are covered.
+They can use the water boiling method.

 - Hot packing- Heat fruits in syrup, then pack in jars before canning.
 Adding the hot fruit, pack loosely in the jars, then cover with boiling liquid before closing with the lids.
 Then process in boiling water canning method.

 A jar of peaches in syrup would sure be nice to eat during the winter months.
 Sugar helps canned fruit keep its shape, color, and taste.

 To make the sugar syrup are as follows: